 Reasons Not to Buy a Stock #2: Choppy Small Waves Higher

 I’m not a fan of holding through a lot of pullbacks.
 I like being in for quick bursts to the upside and then getting out.
 Holding through a pullback or a bit of sideways movement is bound to happen on some trades, but I want my 20%+ gains relatively quickly.

 Choppy small price waves don’t usually produce quick gains.

 For example, check out the chart below.
 At a glance, it looks great.
 A steady climber…great for an investor…not for me, despite the impressive overall gains.

 I don’t hold swing trades through earnings, so I need my burst of momentum to occur between earnings.
 I can get in after, but I am not holding trades when earnings comes out.

 Looking at price patterns in the past, loosely based on patterns I may consider trading, the stock tends to only rise 5% to 12% before leveling off, pulling back, or an earnings announcement.
 Unless I have absolutely nothing else to trade, I would way rather trade stocks that tend to jump 20% or 30%+ and then level off, compared to a stock that only moves 10% at a time.
 That said, if I get a trade with a small stop loss, such as 2% or 3%, then even 10% upside is a great reward:risk.

 Nothing wrong with this stock, it just doesn’t suit my style.
 Too choppy.
 It just kind of grinds higher.

 So I stay away.
 I can find much better bang for my swing trading dollars someplace else.

 If a stock like this is moving in a trend channel, and I can get in near lows as the price transitions higher, then maybe I would trade something like this.
-Yet the swings to the upside still have to be big enough (or very quick if under 15%) for it to be worth my while.
+Yet the swings to the upside still have to be big enough (or be likely to hit the target quickly) for it to be worth my while.

 Reasons Not to Buy a Stock #3: Low Reward/Risk Based on Typical Price Moves